 ii.
 Poem can’t be interpreted as alluding to Hollywood awards and movie actors rather than celestial bodies

 iii.
 Contextual features of work’s creation are essential to identity/content of art and these rule out Hollywood interpretation

-c.
-Interpretation can be silly, eccentric, unsuccessful or just plain wrong
+9. Davies thinks interpretation can be “silly, eccentric, unsuccessful or just plain wrong”

-(1) A main focus of the Rowling’s books is Hermione’s sexual attraction to Harry Potter
+i.
+A main focus of the Rowling books is Hermione’s sexual attraction to Harry Potter

 13. One: Actual intentionalism (AI): Meaning of work is what author intended

 a.
 Goal of interpretation to uncover what artist meant and to make sense of art as a communication from artist